Disadvantages of being a Freelance Photographer in Singapore

 Many clients don't know what they want

-Many clients may have doubts in paying booking fee
+Some clients may have doubts in paying booking fee

 You get weird requests

 If you were to reply to all messages/emails, it will definitely drain you.
-Not replying is bad while replying with a short "yes/no" answer will be harmful.
+Not replying is bad while replying with a short "yes/no" answer may be harmful.
 Somehow, you just receive too many weird requests that you are unable to reply or reply appropriately.

 You may be approached by people to ask you to retouch their photos and you will be "rewarded" by having the permission to add the final photos into your portfolio, which you do not need.
 Copyright of the photos obviously belongs to the photographer who has captured them and not the retoucher.
 It is also an indirect insult that your portfolio is not good enough.

 Random strangers may approach you for advices or even doing surveys regarding photography.
 You may want to help but you are often overstretched.

 Many models/clients cannot handle truth